cedricyong00/proj3-FE/README.md

 * Media upload implementation for restaurant profile
 * Enhance form validation rules (operation hours,  etc) and scope (eg, enable customisation of opening hours based on day of week)
 * Expand user permissions to allow multiple user accounts (eg, restaurant owners and admins) to manage restaurant info (eg, bookings)
+* Allow user to delete their accounts from our database
+* Adding in of GPS tracker API

 ## References and Inspirations
 * [Chope](https://www.chope.co/singapore-restaurants) - UIUX of restaurant reservation app